ardaicoz/AlgoZoo/readme.txt

 ### Görkem Ayten:
 ### ~ 23.03.2020 ~
 This week I thought about the design of the project.
 I also examined the designs of games that are similar to our game on the internet.
-So new ideas came up in my head.
+A few good examples took my attention.
+Therefore, new ideas came up in my head.
 I also started working on the GUI that we started to see this semester.

 ### ~ 30.03.2020 ~
 This week I started to think about the design of the levels after our group meeting.
-Furthermore, since I do not know how to use netbeans swing tool,I started to learn how to use it by doing research on the internet.
+Furthermore, since I do not know how to use Netbeans swing tool, I started to learn how to use it by doing research on the internet and watching videos.

 ### ~ 06.04.2020 ~
 This week I thought about how to make a game map where the animals would move.
-I examined the designs in the sample games on the the Internet.
+I thought designing the maps of game with Unity.
+I researched on the use of unity.
+Moreover, I examined the designs in the sample games on the Internet.

 ### ~ 13.04.2020 ~
 This week I created a new GitHub account and joined our GitHub repository.
 I learned the fundamental of the usage of GitHub.
-I decided how the views of the maps would be.After that, I thought about using Photoshop by creating the map's view.
+I decided how the views of the maps would be.
+After that, I thought about using Photoshop by creating the map's view.
+I did not get any results from the udemy videos I watched a week ago.
 So, we discussed with Ayberk which program we can use to create maps.
 We finally decided to use TiledMap.
-Therefore, I started to learn how to use TiledMap and watch some lectures about it.
+Therefore, I started to learn how to use TiledMap and watch some videos about it.

 ### ~ 20.04.2020 ~
 This week, I continued watching videos and making map designs.
-I designed some learn map and I got the opinions of Ayberk in about my designs.
+I designed some Learn Mode’s map and I got the opinions of Ayberk in about my designs.
 Moreover, I found new components for my map design.
 So, I decided to change my design.

 ### ~ 27.04.2020 ~
 This week after group meeting, we divided into 3 different sub-groups.
 I and Ayberk started to coding menu dynamics such as (panels, buttons, labels...).
 We also did research to resize our project as well.
 I sent a message to the experts on this subject.
 In addition, we wrote our problem to the forum in MOODLE page.
 However, I learned that this is not possible because of the null layout we use.
+Moreover, I started to think about the model classes we decided in group work.

 ### ~ 04.05.2020 ~
 This week, with the consensus of the group members, we decided to make the game in fixed size.
 Therefore, I had to resize the map designs I made before.
 I coded MapView, CodeView and LearnMode's class together with Ayberk.
 While doing this, we encountered many problems and researched their solutions.
 We have substantially completed code of these classes.

 ### ~ 10.05.2020 ~
-This week, I finished all map designs.
+This week, I finished Learn Mode, Challenge Mode and Test Mode’ s map designs.
 I found a more effective way to start the levels by assigning variables in the LearnMode class together with Ayberk.
 I made adjustments to the code accordingly.
 Furthermore, I did research on the basic needs of the game such as how to save the level.
+I found a lot of resources about java IO on the internet.
+I tried to integrate what I learned into our own project.

+### ~ 17.05.2020 ~
+This week, I started working to complete the deficiencies such as sound after pressing the button and lack of save files we decided to meet with the group.
+So, I continued working for the game's save files.
+I wrote 6 different save classes for this and integrated it into the project.
+After that, I made changes to the code to fix the errors I encountered.
+Finally our game could be saved without any problems.
+Me and Ayberk worked on the for loop that located in CodeView class.
+However, we faced with some problems and did not fix it.
+I completed all the deficiencies I could complete and made the project ready for delivery.
+Finally, our project is completed.